PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 updates, constant dtype preservation, and single-index reuse.
 The same focused selection now passes 80 tests; no model conversion or inference was run.

+The 125-line channel-first exportability validator has moved beside its Softmax and layout-island helpers.
+It enumerates only indexed layout-sensitive families and shares the normalizer's index for attention/sandwich edge checks.
+Focused unknown-layout rejection and attention-Softmax exception fixtures pass;
+the layout/architecture selection passes 78 tests.
+No model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC